 Table of Contents

-From green corridors formed by lush green vegetation to hot springs, the island with buzzing cities still hosts skyscraper-free side that even locals do not know about.
+From green corridors formed by lush green vegetation to hot springs, the island with buzzing cities still hosts a skyscraper-free side that even locals do not know about.

 What comes into one’s mind upon hearing the word ‘Sri Lanka’?
-It is none other than a beautiful island with patches of forests, mountain peaks, rivers, lakes, waterfalls, ancient cities, perhaps even shopping.
+It is none other than a beautiful island with patches of forests, mountain peaks, rivers, lakes, waterfalls, ancient cities, and perhaps even shopping.
 From green patches to hot springs, these spots and experiences are slices of unique, and rustic Sri Lanka that is best to see now – with the city’s tendency to change rapidly, it is easy to blink and miss something.

 Guide to Sri Lanka: exploring Sinharaja rainforest

 The last remaining primaeval rainforest of Sri Lanka is the largest expanse of evergreen rainforest on the island.
 The rainforest is a UNESCO world heritage site since 2010 due to its value as a nature reserve.
 There are many trails through the rainforest allowing the visitors to experience the jungle from different angles.
 The rainforest experienced a surge in nature lovers over the last several years, hiking its quiet, greenlined tracks.

 The main trails in the forest start from the northern entrance and southern entrance of the park and wind their way through the buffer zone.
 Sinharaja rainforest trip has become a one-day Sri Lanka tour from Colombo due to the easy access from Colombo.
 Sinharaja is also a part of most nature tours, bird-watching trips and adventure trips such as 5 days Sri Lanka adventure tour.
 Therefore, you will encounter many travellers, some equipped with binoculars, walking through the various parts of the forest while having a closer look into the flora and fauna.